giftnuss/foodsharing/chat/README.md

 You don't need to.
 In development, we use the neat tool `ts-node-dev`, which keeps track of your TypeScript files and updates the server on changes.
 No manual TypeScript build and no server restart is required.

-## NABPOQ - Never asked, but probably occurring questions:
+## NABPUQ - Never asked, but probably upcoming questions:

 ## Why node?
 Node servers work very differently from most server implementations in PHP or other languages.
 Normally, a server